Yangerhardt/controle-gastos/README.md

 ![](https://github.com/Yangerhardt/controle-gastos/blob/main/Anima%C3%A7%C3%A3o.gif)

 Application desgined and built to control transactions.
 Built with Javascript, HTML and CSS.
+All data is stored in the local storage.

 - [Acess the page here](https://yangerhardt.github.io/controle-gastos/)